gerberl/gerberl.github.io/gerberl-msc-ds-prep-activities.md

-## Suggestions of Preparatory Resources and Activities for MSc Data Science

 Hi all,

 It is great to know that you will be joining our MSc Data Science course in September.
 Below are some suggestions of resources and activities that you could carry out in preparation for the course.
 Of course, do tailor those to your academic background and work experience.